pikcube/Setting-Up-the-Slay-the-Spire-2-Debugger/README.md

 ![Image](riderconfig.png)

 ***Note, if you select `.Net Launch Settings Profile`, you won't be able to select a start up project until you create a `Properties/launchSettings.json` file formatted like the one at the top of this section.
-You can bypass the need to do this by deleting that configuration, and creating a `.Net Executable` configuration instead***
+You can bypass the need to do this by deleting that configuration, and creating a `.Net Executable` configuration instead.***

 ## Launching the Game